Super-NES/beautiful-jekyll/index.md

 ### Remote Insert/Delete

 Remote operations are where each character object's relative position comes in handy.
-When a user receives an operation from another collaborator, it's up to their CRDT to find where to insert it.
+When a user receives an operation from another user, it's up to their CRDT to figure out where to insert it.

-To make this as efficient as possible, a binary search algorithm was implemented.
-The algorithm uses the character's relative position to find it's index in the array.
-Or, in the case of remote inserts, the binary search is used to find where it should be inserted.
+To make this as efficient as possible, we implemented a binary search algorithm.
+When applying a remote delete, the binary search uses the character's relative position to find it's index in the array.
+In the case of remote inserts, the binary search is used to find where it should be inserted in the array.

-If it is a remote insertion, the character value and index are returned in order to insert the letter into the editor.
-For remote deletions, only the index is returned.
+The return values are passed along to our Editor where the operations are applied in our user's local CodeMirror text editor.

 ```javascript
   remoteInsert(char) {